So this weekend was a bit more low-key than I'd anticipated. In fact, I never wore my cobbled-together Halloween costume. Probably for the best.

 touch the hair

 but the bus was early and its wrong either way.
+Such an individual.

 Quentin?

-Anyway, there is no ticket under here, and not because I'm playing favorites, but because I'm rocking out to Iron & Wine right now and am in a good mood, despite being on my 24th hour on 3 hour's sleep.
+No. Anyway, there is no ticket under here, and not because I'm playing favorites, but because I'm rocking out to Iron & Wine right now and am in a good mood, despite being on my 24th hour on 3 hour's sleep.
 Well Dan, don't say this wasn't a wild ride… I shure hope you read this…

 Just got a call from Representative Man, who had nothing but praise for my verbal takedown yesterday.
 Apparently my "duck's back" theory didn't hold water; the kid was grumbling about my comment for the rest of the night.